Working Paper 137

 Wilson Prichard

-Wilson Prichard is an Associate Professor at the University of Toronto, a Research Fellow at the Institute of Development Studies, and Chief Executive Officer of the International Centre for Tax and Development.
+Wilson Prichard is an Associate Professor at the University of Toronto, a Research Fellow at the Institute of Development Studies, Chair of the Local Government Revenue Initiative (LoGRI) and former Executive Officer of the International Centre for Tax and Development (2020-2024).
 His research focuses on the relationship between taxation and citizen demands for improved governance in sub-Saharan Africa.

 Giulia Mascagni

-Giulia Mascagni is a Research Fellow at the Institute of Development Studies and Research Director of the ICTD.
+Giulia Mascagni is a Research Fellow at the Institute of Development Studies and Executive Director of the ICTD.
 Her main area of work is taxation, but she also has research interest in public finance, evaluation of public policy, and aid effectiveness.
 She is an economist by training, holding a PhD in Economics from the University of Sussex.
 Her main geographical interest lies in African countries, with a particular focus on Ethiopia and Rwanda.

 Download